 - Poor weather conditions that cause a collision

 Regardless of how you or your loved one’s accident occurred, Lanier

 Law Group can help you examine all of your available options and determine

 the best course of action moving forward.

 Common Causes of Train Accidents

 Just as there are many types of train accidents, there are also nearly

 immeasurable causes of these accidents.
 Sadly, many railroad accidents

-  operators, railroad workers, or other third parties—have the right
+automobile drivers, train operators, railroad workers, or other third

-  bills, lost income/wages, disability, property damage, pain and suffering,
+things like medical bills, lost income/wages, disability, property damage,

 Some of the most common causes of railroad accidents include: